Understanding why we have emotions is your first module in the Master Your Emotions life coaching course.

 Name an aroma that when you smell it is absolutely delightful.

 You have probably heard the saying that repetition is the mother of skill.
-Experiencing emotions with a degree of frequency can elicit a particular response.
+Experiencing emotions with repetition can elicit a particular response.
+Either consciously, or unconsciously.

 Try this example: